Brithdir Mawr: History

-In about 2001 the land was split in three parts, with ownership of the land around the disputed roundhouse being transferred to the Roundhouse Trust.
-Julian Orbach moved into town, but retained ownership of about 80 acre including the old farmhouse and outbuildings, which was leased to the Brithdir Mawr Housing Co-op.
+By 2001 the land was split in three parts, with ownership of the land around the disputed roundhouse being transferred to the Roundhouse Trust.
+Julian Orbach left the site and moved into the town, but retained ownership of about 80 acre including the old farmhouse and outbuildings, which was leased to the Brithdir Mawr Housing Co-op.
 Emma Orbach adopted the rest, which is known as Tir Ysbrydol (spirit land), and became involved in planning negotiations in relation to new and existing straw bale round huts and structures.

 In 2015 Emma featured in an episode of Ben Fogle: New Lives in the Wild.

 In 2016 the community was notified by Julian Orbach, the current owner, of his intention not to renew the lease from 2020.
 The community members were offered first refusal to purchase the site at a price of £1 million.
-However, according to the community's website, the owner then granted them a six year extension of the lease.
+However, according to the community's website, the owner then granted them a six-year extension of the lease.